 Director, Associate Professor

 Digital Media Art

-Assistant Professor Hobbs is the Director and Founder of the Paseo Public Prototyping Challenge and Festival at San José State University.
-Hobbs co-founded the Intel Rapid Prototyping Challenge (RPC) and leads art, innovation and technology initiatives on behalf of the College of Humanities and the Arts.
-His research interests include computer vision, natural user interfaces, constructionist learning and multidisciplinary collaboration across the arts and sciences.
+Associate Professor Hobbs is the Director and Founder of the Paseo Public Prototyping Challenge at San José State University.
+Hobbs co-founded the Intel Rapid Prototyping Challenge (RPC) and leads art, innovation and technology initiatives on behalf of the College of Humanities and the Arts at SJSU.
+His research interests include computer vision, natural user interfaces, constructionist learning and multidisciplinary collaboration across the arts and humanities, sciences and engineering.

 Lucas College of Business and Graduate School of Management PASEO Faculty Lead

 Professor Khavul’s award winning research and teaching bridges thought and practice at the intersection of innovation, entrepreneurship, and finance.

 Industrial and Systems Engineering